tmpfs/mdp/doc/README.txt

 cd ${path} && npm run build \
   && git add README.md doc/README.html doc/README.txt doc/README.1

-If you have mdp in your path you could use:
+If you have mdp in your path you could use:.

 #/bin/sh
 mdp --force && git add README.md

 ## License

 Everything is MIT[7].
-Read the license[8] if you feel inclined.
+Read the license[8] if you feel inclined..

-This program was built using the command[5] module, if you care for excellent documentation and write command line interfaces you should check it out.
+This program was built using the command[5] module, if you care for excellent documentation and write command line interfaces you should check it out..

 Generated by mdp(1)[9].